JoshuaHawatta/quiz/README.md

 ## How to play?

-Just choose an answer to the question until you reach the end. <br/> You can restart and try it again, if you miss something!
+* Just choose an answer to the question until you reach the end.
+* You can restart and try it again, if you miss something!
 <br/>

 ## What i've learned?

-Deep praticing at DOM and the Factory Desgin Pattern, witch is used to the counters object instance.
+* Deep praticing at DOM
+* Factory Desgin Pattern
 <br/>

 ## Tecnologies used at the project:
+* Vanilla JavaScript
-Vanilla JavaScript, HTML, CSS and DOM manipulation
+* DOM manipulation
+* HTML
+* CSS